AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 ## Understanding Native Client Workflows {#flows}

-Native client workflows are typically the same as or very similar to those of browser-based Adobe Pass authentication clients.
+Native client workflows are typically the same as or very similar to those of browser-based Adobe Pass Authentication clients.
 However, there are a few exceptions, as described below.

 - [Post-initialization Workflow](#post-init)
 - [Generic Initial Authentication Workflow](#generic)